 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw.

 Communication Preferences and Opt-outs

 If you wish to stop receiving marketing communications from us then please click on the “unsubscribe” link at the bottom of the relevant newsletter.
-Please note that this will not unsubscribe you from all communications, only the newsletter in question and as such you will need to perform this action for each of the newsletters you are subscribed to.
-If you wish to opt-out completely then please contact us using the details provided below.
-Please note that you cannot unsubscribe from some service- related messages.
+Please note that this will not unsubscribe you from all communications, only the newsletter in the question and as such you will need to perform this action for each of the newsletters you are subscribed to.
+If you wish to opt-out completely then please contact us at using the details provided below.
+Please note that you cannot unsubscribe from some service related messages.